-'360.
-Whether or not the hosting activity is regulated in the particular instance or formal vetting checks are necessitated, schools should take reasonable steps to safeguard young people participating, for example, ensuring that pupils are seen by a member of staff every day while away from home, have access to a mobile phone with signal or know who to contact and how, if they have any concerns about their own safety, and providing parents and pupils with information about risks and prospective measures in place to support their own decisions and actions.'
+In addition to formal vetting checks, it is expected that exchange arrangements will involve other measures to safeguard UK or overseas pupils participating, documented in the risk assessment.
+This may include pupils being seen by a member of staff every day while away from home, having access to a mobile phone with signal and knowing who to contact and how if they have any concerns about their own safety, and providing parents and pupils with information about risks and protective measures in place in advance of the trip.